Fare Card & Token Vending Machine

 KYIV METRO

-The Kyiv Metro is a rapid transit system that is the mainstay of Kiev’s public transport.
-Daily ridership – 1.32 million (2016), annual ridership 484.56 million (2016)
+The Kyiv Metro is a rapid transit system and the backbone of Kyiv’s public transportation.
+As of 2016, its daily ridership was 1.32 million, with an annual ridership of 484.56 million.

 PROJECT ROLES